nessid/pyblish-lite/README.md

 Each linked package name leads to a README file with detailed information about specific functionalities, usage instructions, and additional details.

+### Pyblish Core Functionality

+`pyblish_core` plays a vital role in Pyblish Lite's operation.
+It handles several key functionalities:

+- **Configuration of Logging**: Set up logging for Pyblish Lite to capture and manage log messages.
+- **Filepath Tokens Updater**: Initializes `FilepathTokensUpdater` for managing file path tokens, crucial for working with assets and tasks.
+- **Dynamic Plugin Registration**: Listens for `pyblish_lite_reset` events, and based on the environment variables `PYBLISH_LITE_ASSET_TYPE` and `PYBLISH_LITE_TASK`, it registers plugins relevant to the current context.

 ### Purpose of the Fork

 The aim of this fork is to provide a robust and flexible publishing framework that is both lightweight and feature-rich.
 It is designed to address the specific needs of the community and to offer an efficient and customizable publishing solution for various creative production settings.